interledger/rafiki/docs/peering.md

 }
 ```

-Query Variables (substitute the withdrawal ID from the "create withdrawal" response for `INSERT_WITHDRAWAL_ID`):
+Query Variables (substitute the withdrawal ID from the "create withdrawal" request for `INSERT_WITHDRAWAL_ID`):

 ```
 {